surgical-robotics-ai/isaac-sim-surgical-robotics-challenge/README.md

 ## 4. Choosing Thread Type
 From Isaac Sim 4.0.0 and on, you are able to activate and deactivate different assets within the scene.
 To activate another thread in the scene, see below:
 1. Rigid Body Thread: Set Physic Scene step to 300, Activate "Needle_Thread" and deactivate others.
+Turn OFF GPU in physics scene.
 2. Deformable Body Thread: Set Physic Scene step to 60 (default), Activate "Needle_Deformable" and deactivate others.
+Turn ON GPU in physics scene.
 3. Particle Body Thread: Set Physic Scene step to 60 (default), Activate "Needle_Particle" and deactivate others.
+Turn ON GPU in physics scene.

 ## 5. Input Devices
 Repositories for other control devices can be found in the links below for MTM and Phantom Omni